Red heifer

-The red heifer (פָּרָה אֲדֻמָּה) was a reddish brown cow sacrificed by Temple priests as a purification ritual in biblical times.
+The red heifer (פָּרָה אֲדֻמָּה) was a red cow sacrificed by Temple priests as a purification ritual in biblical times.

 Ritual in the Torah

 The red heifer offering is described in Numbers 19.
 The Torah specifies that the heifer in question must be without spots or blemish, and never yoked or milked.
 It is slaughtered and burned outside of the camp.
 Cedarwood, a herb called ezov, and wool dyed scarlet are added to the fire, and the remaining ashes are placed in a vessel containing pure spring water.

-To purify a person, water from the vessel is sprinkled on them using a bunch of ezov, on the third and seventh day of the purification process.
-The Kohen who performs the ritual then himself becomes ritually impure and must then wash himself and his clothes in spring waters.
+To purify a person, water from the vessel is sprinkled on them using a bunch of ezov (hyssop), on the third and seventh day of the purification process.
+The kohen (priest) who performs the ritual then himself becomes ritually impure and must then wash himself and his clothes in spring waters.

+Rationale

+The commandment of the Red Heifer appears in Numbers chapter 19 and begins with the words "This is the statute of the Torah" (זאת חוקת התורה).
+Rabbinic literature presents the Red Heifer as a paradigmatic example of the category of ḥuqqim (statutes), commandments whose rationale is difficult for human beings to understand.
+A midrash records God as saying to Moses: "To you I reveal the reason for the Red Heifer, but for others it is a statute."
+Solomon is likewise said to have sought to understand the Red Heifer but concluded, "I said, 'I will become wise,' but it was far from me".

+According to Rabbi Leib Mintzberg, the Red Heifer nevertheless has a rationale, but its rationale is symbolic; it is therefore termed a ḥuqqah, since the meaning of a symbolic act must be determined by divine revelation.
+The heifer is associated with the sin offering and atonement for the divine wrath aroused by sin, while its red color symbolizes anger and wrath.
+The impurity of the dead, in his interpretation, represents the psychological experience of fear and dread associated with death and with the forces of evil symbolized by the Angel of Death.
+The ashes of the heifer symbolize the destruction of these forces, while purification with the ashes represents the soul's release from the experience of fear.